b04901014/FG-transformer-TTS/README.md

 Submitted to ICASSP 2022.
 **Audio samples/demo for our system can be accessed [here](https://b04901014.github.io/FG-transformer-TTS/)**

+ - Mar.
+5 2022: Fixed a inference bug of not passing the causal mask, quality of samples should be slightly better.
+(I have not update the demos with this.)

 ## Setting up submodules
 ```
 git submodule update --init --recursive